 - Many VPN providers claim to offer strict security and an even strict no-logs policy.
-However, they have ended by abusing the privacy of their users.
+However, they have ended up abusing the privacy of their users.

-Although these issues are indeed something to put into consideration, however, using a legitimate VPN service van help overcome them
+Although these issues are indeed something to put into consideration, however, using a legitimate VPN service can help overcome them

 VPN+ Tor / what to expect?

 Tor and VPN are both considered to be essential security tools.
 They both can be used to gain privacy and anonymity online.
-Therefore, what happens when you combine both of them together?
+Therefore, what happens when you combine both of them?

-I tested out this theory and just as my expectations; the result is indeed great.
-This is because, once combined, they can ensure privacy and security much more effectively, as VPN cancels out all the negativities of TOR.
+I tested out this theory, and just as my expectations, the result is indeed great.
+Once combined, they can ensure privacy and security much more effectively, as VPN cancels out all the negativities of TOR.

-Such that, you are aware that Tor only protects your data with a layer of concealment that fall so fat the end node- after which the data goes on unprotected.
-Now if you use Tor with a VPN, the protection level increases as VPNs make an encrypted tunnel through which the information travels.
-Therefore any chance of snoopers, snooping on your data is eliminated.
+You are aware that Tor only protects your data with a layer of concealment that falls so fat the end node- after which the data goes on unprotected.
+If you use Tor with a VPN, the protection level increases as VPNs make an encrypted tunnel through which the information travels.
+Therefore any chance of snoopers snooping on your data is eliminated.

-Apart from that, with Tor, you might have experienced that speeds of the connection become significantly low.
+Apart from that, with Tor, you might have experienced that connection speeds become significantly low.
 This can be because of the ISPs who detect the use of Tor and start throttling your bandwidth.

 However, with a VPN, your ISP will be unaware of your reactivity altogether because of the encrypted tunnel.
 Therefore it won’t throttle you.
 This way, you will not experience any speed issues.